gustavo-alvarenga/Twitch/README.md

 This repository walks through the process of creating an end-to-end project that retrieves raw Twitch stream data and transforms it into fully developed metrics.

-**TL;DR:** Twitch provides a snapshot of all currently live streams, including stream metadata and current viewer counts, and that's it.
+**TL;DR:** Twitch provides a snapshot of all current live streams, including stream metadata and current viewer counts, and that's it.
 Using this limited data, we can derive metrics as granular as how many hours a game was played, how it ranked among others, or how well a streamer is performing compared to their peers.

 ### Raw Data